untitaker/watdo/README.md

     `/mnt/calendar`.
 Add `mount /mnt/calendar` to the autostart of your desktop and you won't have to bother about authentication any more.

-4. Set the environment variable `$WATDO_PATH` to `/mnt/calendar`.

 5. Run `watdo` from the command line.
+It will ask you a few questions.
+If it asks you where your tasks are stored, say `/mnt/calendar`.

-6.  `$EDITOR` should open.
+6. Your favorite editor should open.
 Edit the file as you wish.
 It's a markdown file that maps calendars/task-lists to markdown headlines and tasks to list items.

     The first line contains the summary and some other metadata.
 It looks something like this: